Health Indicator Report of Seat Belts: Safety Restraint Use

 How Do We Compare With the U.S.?In 2016, the Utah death rate per 100 million vehicle miles traveled was 0.91 which was lower than the 2015 U.S. rate of 1.12 (Utah Crash Summary 2016, Utah Department of Public Safety).

-What Is Being Done?The Violence and Injury Prevention Program (VIPP) provides funding to Utah's 13 local health departments to implement motor vehicle safety programs and Safe Kids coalitions/chapters activities.
+What Is Being Done?The Violence and Injury Prevention Program (VIPP) provides funding to the 13 local health departments in Utah to implement motor vehicle safety programs and Safe Kids coalitions/chapters activities.
 These programs focus on child passenger safety and teen driving.
 The VIPP partners with the Utah Teen Driving Safety Task Force, Zero Fatalities Program, and Utah Highway Safety Office, among other state and local agencies to prevent motor vehicle crash deaths.
 For the past eight years, a book has been published that tells the stories of teens who died in motor vehicle-related crashes.
 The book is distributed to each drivers education instructor in the state as a prevention tool.
-The books can be downloaded at [http://www.health.utah.gov/vipp/teens/teen-driving] or [http://www.dontdrivestupid.com].
-The Utah Department of Transportation's Zero Fatalities Program ([http://ut.zerofatalities.com/]) is a comprehensive, educational campaign aimed at reducing Utah's top five causes of traffic related deaths: not buckling up, drowsy driving, impaired driving, distracted driving, and aggressive driving.
-Effective May 12, 2015, Utah's seat belt law becomes a '''primary enforcement law'''.
+The books can be downloaded at [http://www.health.utah.gov/vipp/teens/teen-driving] or [http://zerofatalitiesut.com/dont-drive-stupid/].
+The Utah Department of Transportation Zero Fatalities Program ([http://ut.zerofatalities.com/]) is an educational campaign aimed at reducing some of the top causes of traffic related deaths in Utah: not buckling up, drowsy driving, impaired driving, distracted driving, and aggressive driving.
+Effective May 12, 2015, the Utah seat belt law became a '''primary enforcement law'''.
 Primary seat belt laws allow law enforcement officers to ticket a driver for not wearing a seat belt without any other traffic offense taking place.
 All vehicle occupants must wear seat belts and children ages 8 and younger must be properly restrained in a car seat or booster seat.
-In 2000, the Utah Legislature upgraded the law to make child safety seat use mandatory for children through age four.
-In 2008, the Utah Legislature enacted a booster seat law, requiring children younger than 8 years of age to use an appropriate child restraint device like a car seat or a booster seat.
-Previously, the law required only children under age of 5 to use an approved child restraint device.
-The new law now protects children from 5 up to 8 years of age through use of a booster seat or car seat.
-However, children younger than 8 who are at least 57 inches tall are exempt from the law and may use a regular seat belt.